The Undirected Team Orienteering Arc Routing Problem: Formulations, Valid Inequalities, and Exact Algorithms

 Spanning and Splitting: Integer Semidefinite Programming for the Quadratic Minimum Spanning Tree Problem

 In the quadratic minimum spanning tree problem (QMSTP) one wants to find the minimizer of a quadratic function over all possible spanning trees of a graph.
-We give two formulations of the QMSTP as mixed-integer semidefinite programs exploiting the algebraic connectivity of a graph.
-Based on these formulations, we derive a doubly nonnegative relaxation for … Read more
+We present a formulation of the QMSTP as a mixed-integer semidefinite program exploiting the algebraic connectivity of a graph.
+Based on this formulation, we derive a doubly nonnegative relaxation … Read more